 But when it came time to cook the corn, chicken souvlaki skewers, and eggplant, I switched back to the larger Solo grill grate—the Lodge worked well for the naan and fatty lamb, but was small and thin (it heated up VERY fast), and I wanted to have more control over the amount of heat hitting the food (especially for the chicken).
 So I put the Solo grill grate back on and grilled the chicken skewers for a few minutes on each side, rotating them around the grill to ensure even cooking; I did the same for the eggplant (which I tossed in an agrodolce sauce after) and corn.

-The verdict: Everything was not only edible but delicious.
-While I did like the Lodge grill/griddle for making the naan (the flat griddle side cooked the naan more evenly and got hotter, which helped with the quick rise needed), it was just too small and thin to cook finicky meats like chicken; I worry they would just burn.
+The verdict: Everything was not only edible but also delicious.
+While I did like the Lodge grill/griddle for making the naan (the flat griddle side cooked the naan more evenly and got hotter, which helped with the quick rise needed), it was just too small and thin to cook meats that can dry out readily.

 The larger Solo grill, which had slats, was great for all manner of cooking (save for flatbreads, which sagged through the slats); the large surface area meant there were cooler spots that you could move meats or vegetables to in case they started to get a little too charred.
 So, if you really want to cook on a Solo stove, I would suggest investing in the cast iron grill top and hub.

-When I finished using the stove either for cooking or as a bonfire, I let the setup cool down overnight (Solo recommends waiting between two to four hours to disassemble, so I was being extra cautious).
-Cleaning it was dirty, and I found tipping the entire container on its side was the best way to sweep out the ash.
-The metal on the hub and inside the stove did discolor after multiple uses—but that was to be expected and didn’t affect usage.
+When I finish using the stove either (for cooking or a fire), I let the setup cool down overnight (Solo recommends waiting between two to four hours to disassemble).
+Cleaning it is dirty, and I find tipping the entire container on its side is the best way to sweep out the ash.
+The metal on the hub and inside the stove did discolor after multiple uses—but that was to be expected and hasn't affected usage.

 The Verdict

-It was really fun cooking over the Solo Stove Bonfire.
+It's really fun cooking over the Solo Stove.
 Sure, you could just use a grill (be it charcoal or gas), but if you’re looking for something different (and want to impress your friends), live fire is a fun cooking medium.

-The stove was easy to set up, and the double-walled siding and air vents at top and bottom made starting a fire quick, easy, and sans smoke.
-The grill hub and grate were also great to cook on, and I didn’t have any issues with burnt or raw food.
-That said, if you’re looking to cook lots of flatbreads on your Solo stove, I do recommend using the Lodge grill/griddle or another flat, cast iron surface without slots.
-And even if you’re not looking to cook over a fire, the Solo Stove Bonfire also made for a great fire pit; it burned clean and focused the flames upward.
+The Solo Stove is also easy to set up, and the double-walled siding and air vents at the top and bottom make starting a fire quick and easy.
+The grill hub and grate are also great to cook on, and I've never had any issues with burnt or raw food.
+And even if you’re not looking to cook over a fire, the Solo Stove Bonfire makes for a great fire pit; it burns clean and the shape of the barrel focuses the flames upwards rather than outwards.

 FAQs